Brokerage in the Black Box: Swing States, Strategic Ambiguity, and the Global Politics of AI Governance: Opacity as Resource: Brokerage Power in A Fragmented AI Governance

-Singapore, situated at the crossroads of Southeast Asia, exemplifies the application of selective alignment.
-Unlike South Korea, whose delay-and-hedging strategy reflects structural exposure to dual dependencies on the U.S. and China, Singapore pursues a proactive, engagement-oriented approach.
-This strategy allows the city-state to cooperate with competing powers while preserving strategic autonomy and shaping regional and global governance architectures without entering irreversible alignment pathways.
-It involves the calibrated adoption, adaptation, and harmonization of external standards in ways that both ensure compatibility across multiple governance blocs and enable Singapore to actively shape the trajectory of emerging norms within and outside its borders.
-In the context of AI, the structural opacity of advanced systems, where technical details remain inherently inaccessible, combined with the global turn toward institutional transparency, amplifies Singapore’s influence: credibility in institutional frameworks becomes a primary source of trust and leverage in international governance.

-A critical factor enabling Singapore’s flexibility is the nature of its technological power.
-South Korea’s strengths lie in hardware-based industries, which are capital-intensive, deeply embedded in global supply chains, and path-dependent, creating high switching costs and exposing Korea to great-power pressure.
-In contrast, Singapore’s technological capabilities, including digital infrastructure, data governance, cybersecurity expertise, and AI standards, are modular, software-driven, and interoperable, providing greater reversibility in partnerships.
-Because Singapore’s tech power is derived from infrastructural centrality and governance credibility rather than fixed manufacturing dependencies, the state faces lower sovereignty costs and is less susceptible to strategic entrapment.
-This configuration expands Singapore’s strategic margin of maneuver, allowing it to adjust partnerships without undermining core capabilities.
+Unlike South Korea’s delay-and-hedging strategy, which reflects structural exposure to dual U.S.–China dependencies, Singapore adopts a proactive, engagement-oriented approach, exemplifying selective alignment.
+This strategy enables cooperation with competing powers while preserving autonomy and shaping governance architectures without entering irreversible alignment paths.
+This flexibility is enabled by the nature of Singapore’s technological power.
+Whereas South Korea’s hardware-based, capital-intensive industries are deeply embedded in global supply chains and characterized by high switching costs, Singapore’s strengths—digital infrastructure, data governance, cybersecurity, and AI standards—are modular, software-driven, and interoperable.
+As a result, Singapore faces lower sovereignty costs, greater reversibility in partnerships, and reduced exposure to strategic entrapment.
+Its technological power derives from infrastructural centrality and governance credibility rather than fixed manufacturing dependencies, expanding its strategic margin of maneuver.